osmedeus/documentation/src/premium/cloud-setup.md

 # :cloud: Cloud config for distributed scan

-!!! info "This is only avalible in premium package"
+!!! info "This is only available in the premium package"

 ![cloud-setup](/static/premium/cloud-setup.png){ loading=lazy }